Does Oatmeal Increase Milk Supply?

 Factors That Cause Oatmeal to Increase Breast Milk Supply

-- Oatmeal contains an amazing array of nutrients like beta-glucans, phytochemicals, protein, fiber, and carbohydrates.
+- Oatmeal contains many nutrients like beta-glucans, phytochemicals, protein, fiber, and carbohydrates.
 This will promote a richer supply of nourishing milk.

 - Oatmeal is an excellent source of iron.
-Mothers with low iron levels often struggle with low milk supply and the oatmeal can help with this.
+Mothers with low iron levels often struggle with low milk supply, and oatmeal can help with this.

 Interesting Fact: Oatmeal has been found to thicken hair, this is because of it's high protein content.
 If you are a mom who is worried about hair thinning out after giving birth, then this is for you.

-You can also dress it up with one or more of these to add some more flavor:
+Cooked oats are also a good option and you can dress it up with one or more of these to add some more flavor: